shahidost/Baseline4VTKEL/source/code/README.md

-This folder consists of source code to run VT-LikEr System at your local machine.
-Follow the guide of master directory to run VT-LinKEr.
+This folder consists of source code to run VT-LiKEr System at your local machine.
+Follow the guide steps from master [directory](https://github.com/shahidost/Baseline4VTKEL/tree/master/source).